Call For Abstracts

 - Posters are grouped by topic and displayed in the exhibit hall area.

-- Although not required, presenting authors are encouraged to be present at their poster during refreshment breaks on Friday and Saturday, November 4-5.
+- Although not required, presenting authors are encouraged to be present at their poster during refreshment breaks on Wednesday and Thursday, October 31-November 1.

-- Presenting authors must return to the exhibit hall to claim their poster between 1:00 – 2:00 pm on Saturday, November 4.
+- Presenting authors must return to the exhibit hall to claim their poster between 3:30 – 4:30 pm on Thursday, November 1.
+It is the presenter’s responsibility to dismantle and ship his/her poster.
+SMA is not responsible for dismantling and returning posters not claimed.

-- Please Note: There are no onsite poster printing and hanging services at the hotel.
+- There are no onsite poster printing and hanging services at the hotel.

 Review and Notification